Schwinger dark matter production: Dark Schwinger production

-In visible QED, after inflation and reheating the Standard Model (SM) plasma thermalizes and erases any initial seed of Schwinger produced electrons as well as any classical electric field generated during inflation.~Similar conclusions follow for a dark QED sector which thermalizes with itself~\cite{Arvanitaki:2021qlj}.~In this work we take the dark gauge coupling to be small enough that the dark QED sector never thermalizes within itself.~We will see that for the dark electric field production mechanism considered here, this follows from requiring $\chi$ to be non-relativistic by matter radiation equality which imposes an upper bound on $g_D$ (see~\eref{gdtb}).~We also assume the dark sector is secluded from the visible one.~Thus, any classical dark electric field will persist after reheating and redshift like radiation, all the while continuing to pair produce dark charged particles via the Schwinger mechanism.
+In visible QED, after inflation and reheating the Standard Model (SM) plasma thermalizes and erases any initial seed of Schwinger produced electrons as well as any classical electric field generated during inflation.~Similar conclusions follow for a dark QED sector which thermalizes with itself~\cite{Arvanitaki:2021qlj}.~In this work we take the dark gauge coupling to be small enough that the dark QED sector never thermalizes within itself.~We also assume the dark sector is secluded from the visible one.~Thus the dark matter relic abundance is determined only by the inflationary Schwinger effect and redshifting.